 The Local Authority must ask for advice and information from:

-- The child or young persons early years setting or school
+- The child/YP’s early years setting or school

 - An educational psychologist

-- Health professionals who work with the child or young person.
-This might include a paediatrician, speech and language therapist, physiotherapist or occupational therapist.
+- Health professionals who work with the child/YP.
+This might include a paediatrician, speech and language therapist, physiotherapist or occupational therapist

 - Social care